|

 that you acquired in a time of spiritual ignorance, then, to prevent the

-sin of giving scandal to others, cover it in shame for having desecrated
+sin of giving scandal to others, cover it in sorrow for having desecrated

 your personal temple of the Holy